rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 # Acknowledgements

-Just like to shoutout Dr. Field for providing really helpful labs that made this possible because I came into this class with very basic R knowledge, I’m amazed at what I can make now\!
+Just like to shout out Dr. Field for providing really helpful labs that made this possible because I came into this class with very basic R knowledge, I’m amazed at what I can make now\!